AnthropologieBiblique/Unbound2md/Bibles/VG/Acts of the Apostles/VG Ac 25.md

 ---
+aliases :
+- Acts of the Apostles 25
+- Actes 25
-aliases : Ac 25
+- Ac 25
+- Acts of the Apostles 25
 tags : Bible/Ac/25
 ---

-# Chapitre 25
+# Acts of the Apostles 25

 ###### 1
 Festus ergo cum venisset in provinciam, post triduum ascendit Jerosolymam a Cæsarea.